-The Documentation annotation can contain the info annotation giving a textual description, the revisions annotation giving a list of revisions and other annotations defined by a tool.
-How the tool interprets the information in Documentation is unspecified.
-Within a string of the Documentation annotation, the tags <html> and </html> and </html> define optionally begin and end of content that is HTML encoded.
-For external links see section 13.2.3.
+The tags <HTML> and </html> and </html> define optionally begin and end of content that is HTML encoded.
+For external links, see section 13.2.3.
 Links to Modelica classes may be defined with the HTML link command using scheme Modelica (using its lower case form in the URI, see section 13.2.3), e.g.,